australasian-computer-music-association/5-rose-ode-to-my-frayed-nerves/article.md

 # Introduction  {#introduction .First-Level-Headings}

-*Ode to My Frayed Nerves* is a composition for technology, extended vocal techniques such as overtone singing and growling, and gesture.
+*Ode to My Frayed Nerves* (Rose, 2022) is a composition for technology, extended vocal techniques such as overtone singing and growling, and gesture.
 The work sonically explores the sensations that occur in my left hand due to a physical trauma.
 This paper discusses how these sensations are